jasonbayton/11ty/_src/blog/2023/05/product-files-alternate-formfactors-and-power-solutions.md

 ## Wrap up

-I could go into much more detail on this device alone - the printer integration, the hinged access, BYO eSIM support, the light bar.. and more (and perhaps I will another time) but for this article these were some of the aspects of building the product that stood out, either due to time and thought required, or the impact it had on the resulting device.
+I could go into much more detail on this device alone - the printer integration, the hinged access, BYO eSIM support, the light bar.. and more (and perhaps I will another time), but for this article these were some aspects of building the product that stood out, either due to time and thought required, or the impact it had on the resulting device.

 I hope you enjoyed this peek behind the curtains.
 If so, look out for more in the coming months!